-All employees shall complete mandatory safety training classes as determined by their job classification.
-For assistance in identifying training needs for a particular job classification and the frequency for training, please view our Master Training Class List or use the “Determine What Training You Need” tool.
+All employees shall complete mandatory general safety training classes as determined by their job classification and associated tasks.
+For assistance in identifying training needs for a particular job classification and the frequency for training, please refer to the Training Class List or use the “Determine What Training You Need” tool.

 Authority and Responsibility